DenisKent/week5AwesomeProject/README.md

 ## Interesting Code

-There are a number of interesting parts to our code on this project
+There are a number of interesting parts to our code on this project:

 ### Commenting